New gallery space makes room for budding art scene

 He chuckles as he brings the cigarette to his mouth.
 He struggles to light it between his laughter and the slight breeze of impending showers.

-This article will also appear in Urbino Now magazine’s Urbino Centro section.
-Soon, you’ll be able to read all the magazine articles in print by ordering a copy from MagCloud.
+This article also appear in Urbino Now magazine’s Urbino Centro section.
+You can read all the magazine articles in print by ordering a copy from MagCloud.